 Oslo's coat of arms originated in 1300.
 It depicts Saint Hallvard (born in 1020), who is the patron saint of the city.
 At age 22, he defended a pregnant slave woman by giving her sanctuary in his boat.
 Her three male attackers didn't recognize the popular hero and shot him with arrows until he died.
 Fearful from their error, they tied a millstone around Hallvard, so his body would sink and never be found.
 Allegedly, it miraculously refused to sink, and villagers provided justice.
 Hence, the coat of arms shows the maiden at his feet, while he holds the deadly arrows and millstone.

-From our comfy seats, we admired the high-rise buildings nicknamed The Barcode, which line a road near the Central Station.
+From our comfy seats, we admired the high-rise buildings nicknamed The Barcode, which lined a road near the Central Station.
 Those buildings got their nickname because of their varying shapes and proximity to each other.
 Oslo dislikes skyscrapers and prefers to preserve its sunlight by keeping most buildings below 63 meters (207 feet).

 The city was officially named Oslo in 1925.
 At that time, the "name change" reverted back to the original!
 I'll explain.
 In old Norse language, the word oslo indicated a “river marsh of the gods”.
 The word “Oslo” was first recorded in 1225 as the name for the original settlement.
 It is the oldest of the Scandinavian capitals.
 It was founded by King Harald Hardrada in 1049.